Alpha Kappa Psi was founded in 1904 at New York

 united by a common interest in business.

-inspire excellence in choral music through education, performance, composition,
+parent organization, which is to inspire excellence in choral music through

 We, the ABC UNF Student Chapter, hold the